phrenotype/qorm/docs/parts/query_filters.md

 **NOTE**: Terminal filters are case sensitive.

 ## CONJUNCTION OPERATORS
-These are **and, or , &&, ||**.
+These are **and, or**.
 They are case insensitive.
 They are used to join together different parts of the predicate ( WHERE CLAUSE ).

 ```php
 User::items()->filter(['firstname.startswith'=>'p', 'and', 'id.gte'=>7, 'or', 'id.lte'=>10]);